Burmese–Siamese War (1765–1767): Fall of Ayutthaya (April 1767)

 Nemyo Thihapate then resolved to end the war once and for all by putting wood logs onto the roots of the Ayutthaya city wall at the northeastern portion at Huaraw, setting fire to the wall roots through the tunnels at 4 pm on 7 April 1767 to undermine the wall.
-Northeastern section of the Ayutthayan wall was brought down by the fires underneath at 8 pm and the Burmese troops supported by artillery fire stormed the walls.
-(Harvey reports the date as 28 March but the Konbaung Hset Chronicle gives Tuesday, 5th waxing of Tabaung 1128 ME, which is 7 April.)
+The northeastern section of the Ayutthayan wall was brought down by the fires underneath at 8 pm, and the Burmese troops, supported by artillery fire, stormed the walls.
+(Harvey reports the date as 28 March, but the Konbaung Hset Chronicle gives Tuesday, 5th waxing of Tabaung 1128 ME, which is 7 April.)
 The attackers finally breached the walls and entered the city.
-Remaining Siamese forces of 10,000 men under Chaophraya Phrakhlang and Phraya Kalahom still fought on inside the city but were eventually overwhelmed.
+The remaining Siamese forces of 10,000 men under Chaophraya Phrakhlang and Phraya Kalahom still fought on inside the city but were eventually overwhelmed.
 Indiscriminate slaughter followed.
 Everything in sight was put to the torch.
 Thai chronicles stated that the houses, temples and palaces were all burnt down so illuminated that it looked like daytime.
 Thai sources also commented that the Burmese tortured and killed Ayuthayan citizens to extort their money and wealth.
 Burmese and Thai sources give different accounts on the death of Ekkathat, the last king of Ayutthaya;